piotrzintel/Android-Virtual-Input-for-Linux/README.txt

 1. 'Turn on' the 'Alt' button (so that it's highlighted)
 2. Press the 'F4' button.
 Upon pressing it, combination sent to the computer will be Alt-F4.

 When you press either 'Send' or the keys below (not counting Mod keys) the applications checks if any modifiers are turned on, and in such case will keep them 'pressed' for the entire duration of the input (be it a text message or a single button click).
-'Mod' buttons will be automatically released immediately after the input, with the exception of the Tab button, after which release is delayed to allow you to easily use the popular
+'Mod' buttons will be automatically released immediately after the input, with the exception of the Tab button, after which release is delayed to allow you to easily use the popular Alt-Tab shortcut.

-Alt-Tab shortcut.
+To view more of the available keys you have to switch to another 'screen' of keys.
+To do that press 'next keyboard page' button, located in top or top-right part of the screen, depending on the layout.

 -- BUGS AND PROBLEMS --